Vol. 28 - Num. 109

 Abstract

 Sialolithiasis is an uncommon condition in childhood.
-The characteristic clinical presentation includes glandular tumor and pain with eating.
+The characteristic clinical presentation includes salivary gland masses and pain with eating.
 Imaging tests can be used for diagnostic confirmation.
-Conservative management is the first-line treatment; in cases of failure, in recent years there has been a trend toward minimally invasive treatments over traditional surgery.
-We present the case of a 9-year-old boy with submaxillitis secondary to sialolithiasis that evolved favorably with conservative treatment.
+Conservative management is the first-line treatment; in the case it fails, there has been a trend toward minimally invasive treatments over traditional surgery in recent years.
+We present the case of a 9-year-old boy with submaxillitis secondary to sialolithiasis that had a favorable outcome with conservative management.

 Keywords